n-buckley/travel-tanzania/readme.md

 I wanted the titles of the places, when scrolled to, to be near the bottom of the screen because I wanted the whole picture to be visible.
 -- To offset that you need to change ```* {scoll-padding-top: x}``` so I was playing around with it but there was no happy medium between what I wanted for the locations versus the other headers.
 -- I changed the anchor to the images with just a little bit of scroll-padding and that achieves the same kind of result that I wanted.
+-- There are different ways to do it [it seems] (https://getpublii.com/blog/one-line-css-solution-to-prevent-anchor-links-from-scrolling-behind-a-sticky-header.html)

 I also didn't like the harsh scroll
 -- this was fixed by ```* {scoll-behavior:smooth}``` automatically, it just does a harsh jump.

+__Task: Ew the pins are ugly.
+Get some icon to replace that rip__

+Ok so I found an svg icon online thats nice enough.

+- [ ] I cant get the pins on the baseline of the link
+- [ ] id like for the svg to also change color when the anchor is hovered over

+This is my second time not being able to find a baseline solution, so I'm going to move on.